 - Pace, tension and hooks

-They should be able to explain what a dangling participle is, show you where you’ve written one, and how to fix it.
+They should be able to identify the problem or weakness and suggest how to fix it.
 Well, a good editor would anyway.

 – contact the Writers’ Centre of your state